openstack/magnum/doc/source/dev/dev-quickstart.rst

 Magnum will likely work with other micro-OS platforms, but each one requires individual support in the heat template.

-The fedora-atomic-21 image will automatically be added to glance, you can still add your own images to use manually through glance.
+The fedora-21-atomic-2 image will automatically be added to glance.
+You can still add your own images to use manually through glance.

 Create a new shell, and source the devstack openrc script::